mramshaw/DynamoDB/README.md

 * Probably overkill for simple use cases
 * Probably not a good choice for greenfield applications
 * Apparently has the same price structure as MongoDB Atlas
-* Requires a VPC (additional costs & doesn't help with Lambda cold starts)
+* Requires a VPC (additional costs & doesn't help with Lambda cold starts, possibly leading to high tail-latencies)

 [Amazon Athena](http://aws.amazon.com/athena/)